adufi/air-runaway.com/Readme.md

 # air-runaway.com

 ## FR
-Air-runaway fut un petit projet d'équipe réalisé à Supinfo.
+Air-runaway fut un projet d'équipe réalisé à Supinfo.
 Le but était de promouvoir le parachutisme en Martinique.

 ## EN
-Air-runaway was a small team project made at Supinfo.
+Air-runaway was a team project made at Supinfo.
 The goal was to promote skydiving in Martinique.